Home Cruise lines Holland America Line Caribbean Zuiderdam Sunday, February 14, 2027

 Tortola Island

-Tortola Island, a lush mountainous Island which was formed by volcanic activity, is the largest and the most populated island of the Virgin Islands.
-Once shelter for buccaneers, today it is the ideal destination for those who love naure and water sports.
-Clear waters, beautiful landscapes and long beaches make the landscape of the island unique and beautiful.
+Tortola Island, a mountainous island of volcanic origin, is the largest and most populous of the British Virgin Islands.
+Once a place of refuge for buccaneers, today it is an ideal destination for all those who love unspoiled nature and water sports.
+Crystal clear waters, unspoiled nature and long beaches make the island's landscape unique.
+The crystal clear waters allow for numerous water sports such as snorkeling.

 One of the best ways to reach Tortola Island is aborad a cruise ship.
 Choose a cruise that depart from Tortola Island or that has the island as a stop is the ideal choice for those who want to discover the beauties of the island both during navigation and once you reach the island.